xopxe/bbl-twitter/README.md

 ### Tweet w/ error handling

-When a library call fails, it will return nil followined by an error message, so the returns of the various functions can be handled using the `assert` function.
+When a library call fails, it will return nil followed by an error message, so the returns of the various functions can be handled using the `assert` function.
 This example shows how to handle errors in client() and update_status(), but it applies to all other functions as well.